Snow Queen vs Marble Queen Pothos (How Differences)

 Growing Speed

 Regarding growth rate, both types of plants are fast growers.
 However, Marble queen plants tend to grow a bit faster.
+Since they have more chlorophyll, they can photosynthesize at a higher rate and use water and nutrients more efficiently.

 Growing Conditions

 Snow pothos is a little easier to care for than Marble.
-It can tolerate lower light conditions and can even survive in the shade.
+It can tolerate lower light conditions and even survive in the shade.
 The potting mix should be well-drained but not allowed to dry out completely.
+Fertilize it every two weeks during the growing season with a balanced fertilizer diluted by half.
+Pruning is only necessary to remove dead or damaged leaves.

 Pests And Diseases

 The Snow Queen plant is less chlorophyll-rich.
-This means that the Snow Queen is more susceptible to fungal and bacterial diseases like brown spots on their leaves caused by infection with certain fungi or bacteria spores.
+This means that the Snow Queen is more susceptible to fungal and bacterial diseases, like brown spots on their leaves caused by infection with certain fungi or bacteria spores.

 Conclusion

+Marble Queen and Snow Queen pothos are two very similar-looking plants.
+They are both variegated with white and green foliage and vines that can grow long.
 The plants differ from the Marble Queens are that the Snow Queen’s leaves have slightly more white on them.
 Another difference is that the Snow plant’s leaves are slightly more pointed.
 The Marble plant type is taller and grows faster, while the Snow needs less care.

 So, Marble will be suitable for those who have a lot of time to take care of plants and want to see them reveal their beauty quickly.
 You should choose to grow the Snow one if you are very busy and don’t have much time.